lcarsde/lcarswm/readme.md

 ## Functionality
-* Windows-key + Q closes the window manager
+* Windows-key + Q closes the window manager correctly yet)
-* Windows-key + T opens xterm
-* Windows-key + B (Browser) opens Firefox
-* Windows-key + I opens IDEA (chosen because it has some popup windows when opening tha application and they don't render correctly yet)
 * Windows-key + Tab toggles through the windows
 * Windows-key + Up/Down moves the active window to other monitors
 * Windows-key + M toggles the display mode between normal, maximized and fullscreen
 * Windows are resized when the screen resolution is changed and the size depends on the window manager mode.
+* The following keys can be configured via a key configuration file:
+  * Windows-key + T
+  * Windows-key + B
+  * Windows-key + I
+  * XF86AudioMute
+  * XF86AudioRaiseVolume
+  * XF86AudioLowerVolume

 ## Pictures
 Yay, it's starting to get somewhat usable.
 So here are some pictures from the VirtualBox test environment.